 There are a handful of restaurants on Museum Island, so you can easily spend the day there and have lunch without crossing the canal.

-This is a small group of islands within the archipelago that are only a 30-minute boat ride from the city centre which makes them the closest ones.
+This is a small group of islands within the archipelago that are only a 30-minute boat ride from the city centre, making them the closest to visit.
 There are small shops where you can find local handicrafts, restaurants, and bars, and even a hotel if you have extra time in Stockholm.